sivanov/cv/README.md

 Developing company products and external client projects.
 Used Technology in company: LAMP stack, VueJS, Laravel, CouchDB, Apache Cordova, Angular, Android, C lang, Objective-C etc.
 - 2021 - 2021 (2 months) - Research Build apps for Microsoft Teams
-- 2020 - 2022 (2 years) - QA test with Selenium and Python3, Pytest, some Cypress
+- 2020 - 2022 (2 years) - QA test with Selenium and Python3, Pytest, some Cypress mostly for [https://keyorg.app](https://keyorg.app/en/features/)
 - 2020 - 2020 (4 m) - MariaDB encryption in-rest and in-transit with Python3 script from scratch, list with keys for rotation and encrypt each DB column for external client in banking sector
 - 2020 - 2020 (6 m) - MVP with Laravel and pure PHP SAML authentication integration + Microsoft Active Directory, Microsoft Graph API
 - 2019 - 2019 (4 m) - MVP with Flask and Django with JWT alternatives for replacement of PHP Laravel/Yii 1 frameworks